 Office of the Commissioner for Revenue – Buying a Property

 Parents can opt to send their children to state, faith schools or private schools.
 Primary and secondary state schools are found in all the main regions of Malta.
+If the children are to attend a state school, this must be in the same place one is living in.
 Demand for faith and private schools is high.
 Admission into faith schools is decided by the drawing of lots.
-Admission into private schools requires reserving a place early, sometimes a few months or years in advance.
+Admission into private schools requires reserving a place ahead, sometimes a few months or years in advance.
+In state schools, teaching is free, while, in private schools, it is provided against a fee.
+On the other hand faith schools generally require an annual donation to cover part of the teaching costs.

-The education system is split into three main sections: primary education, which extends from ages five to 11, secondary education from ages 11 to 16, and tertiary education.
+The education system is divided into three main sectors: Primary Education, extending from ages 5 to 11, Secondary Education from ages 11 to 16, and Tertiary Education.
 Education is compulsory from the age of 5 to 16.

 Many childcare centres are available for children under the age of three.
 The service is offered free of charge for working parents.
 More information about the education system in Malta is available in another section.